 (3) A person convicted of an offence by virtue of this section is liable to the penalty to which an individual who is convicted of that offence is liable.

-[Section 100 amended by No. 68 of 2004 s.
+[Section 100 amended: No. 68 of 2004 s.
 35.]

 100A.
 Liability of directors etc. for offences by corporation involving gross negligence